amu-cai/geval/README.md

 _X1_, _Y0_ <= _Y1_ (e.g. `graph:3/113,23,150,270`).
 Note that a **pair
 of points** is given, **not** a single point with the width and height!

+The document files (for all subsets) should be put into the `documents/` directory.

 ### Single-page challenges

 In a single-page challenge, the input file is a PNG or JPEG file.
 An object is described as `LABEL:X0,Y0,X1,Y1` (note that page number is not given, it's **not** 1).

+The images files (for all subsets) should be put into the `images/` directory.

+### Storing the files

+The names of the document/image files (just the names without the path) should be specified in the first (and possibly the only) column of the input.
+As the files can be very large, they should not be kept directly in git, but [git-annex](https://git-annex.branchable.com) should be used instead.

+### Coordinates

+The origin is assumed to be located in the upper left corner as it customary when handling graphical files.
+The same applies for DjVu and PDF files for which the origin is usually located in the lower left corner (but still the djvutoxml command returns the coordinates of bounding boxes assuming the origin in the upper left corner…)

+### Labels

+Labels are optional (i.e. `PAGE-NUMBER/X0,Y0,X1,Y1` or `X0,Y0,X1,Y1`
+would work), but in practise it is recommended to always specify them, even though for data sets with just one label (in order to make it easier to mix challenges).

 ### Evaluation metrics